Dheeraj9595/property_application/README.md

 | Store extracted text | ChromaDB |

 Now your Django project can handle **both text-based and image-based PDFs** efficiently! 🚀 Let me know if you need further modifications.

+## ** Weaviate DB **

+1. to access with weaviate DB first docker up the container by docker-compose up -d
+2. then try with retrieve data , insert data and retrieve by uuid urls